The Mystery of Charoset

 for more Pesach Torah

-Many important foods, symbols and verses appear in the Haggadah four times with different meanings, and there meanings are ordered in this way – hence the ritual is a seder, an "ordering".
-(Listen to the Berkeley Beit Midrash session on this titled 'Unlocking the Haggadah'.)
-For example, matsah is used to remember four different experiences (lechem oni, matsah zo al shum ma—leaving in haste, korekh—sacrificing in the Temple, and the afikoman, which points toward the future redemption), there are four children ordered from lowest to highest (that's right – wicked above wise), and we explain the verse, "Because of this God acted for me by bringing me out of Egypt" four times (see if you can find all four – the transformation is stunning).
+Many important foods, symbols and verses appear in the Haggadah four times with different meanings, and their meanings are ordered in this way – hence the ritual is a seder, an "ordering".
+(Learn more on this page, where you can also download "The Haggadah of the Inner Seder" and listen to the Beit Midrash Ruach v'Lev session on this theme.)
+For example, matsah is used to remember four different experiences (lechem oni—sorrow/poverty, matsah zo al shum ma—leaving in haste, korekh—sacrificing in the Temple, and the afikoman, which points toward the future redemption), there are four children ordered from lowest to highest (that's right – wicked above wise), and we explain the verse, "Because of this God acted for me by bringing me out of Egypt" four times (see if you can find all four – the transformation is stunning).

 The different meanings are always ordered from the least to the most liberated.
 The four cups of wine—the symbolic four that everyone knows—allude to this deep structure.

 However, there's one important symbol that we don't explain or mention even once: the charoset.

 The essence of charoset according to the Talmud is not that it should be sweet, but that it should be tart like apples, and thick like mud.
 (Pesachim 116a) But the Talmud does not explain what that means or why we have charoset on the seder plate.
 Not only that, it can't even decide if it's a mitsvah to have charoset at all, though it does recount the story of the spice-sellers in Jerusalem yelling out from their shop windows, "Spices for the mitzvah!"
 So even on the most basic level, the status of charoset is up for grabs.